A radioactive cylinder has gone missing in Thailand. Authorities are now scrambling to find it - KTVZ

 By Kocha Olarn and Heather Chen, CNN

-Authorities in Thailand are scrambling to locate a metal cylinder with dangerous radioactive contents that went missing from a power plant this week, warning the public of serious health risks.
+Authorities in Thailand are scrambling to locate a metal cylinder with dangerous radioactive contents that went missing from a power plant this week, warning the public of serious health risks should they come across it.

-The revelation comes just two months after Australia was forced to launch a similar hunt to locate a tiny radioactive capsule that was eventually located.
+The revelation comes just two months after Australia was forced to launch a similar hunt to find a tiny radioactive capsule that was eventually located by the side of a highway.

-But while that Australian capsule was lost in a remote rural area, the Thai canister has disappeared in a much more populated part of the world.
+But while that Australian capsule was lost in the country’s remote outback hundreds of miles from the nearest major city — the Thai canister has disappeared in a much more populated area.

 The cylinder, measuring 30 centimeters (4 inches) long and 13 centimeters (5 inches) wide, was reported missing during routine checks by staff on March 10, at the coal power plant in Prachin Buri, a province in central Thailand, east of the capital Bangkok.

+The province has a population of nearly half a million people and houses some of Thailand’s best national parks, including the famed Khao Yai National Park which is popular with both local and international tourists.

+The parks are a common day trip from nearby Bangkok, a sprawling megacity of some 14 million people.

-Used for measuring ash, the cylinder was part of a silo and contains Caesium-137, a highly radioactive substance that scientists say can be potentially lethal.
+Used for measuring ash, the cylinder was part of a silo and contains Caesium-137, a highly radioactive substance that scientists say is potentially lethal.

-Search teams and drones have been deployed to recover the missing cylinder, according to a statement from the Office of Atoms for Peace, a government regulator for radioactive and nuclear research in Thailand.
+Search teams and drones have been deployed to recover the missing cylinder, according to a statement from the Office of Atoms for Peace (OAP), a government regulator for radioactive and nuclear research in Thailand.

 Deputy Secretary General Pennapa Kanchana told CNN on Wednesday they were using radioactive detection equipment to locate the cylinder.